Light Therapy for Mental Acuity, Memory, Attention, and Situational Judgement

 How Light Affects Mental Acuity

-Light is one of the sensory stimuli our brains are always processing, and light intake plays a central role in the biological processes that affect our mental acuity, especially sleep and other circadian rhythms.
+Light is one of the sensory stimuli our brains are always processing, and light exposure plays a central role in the biological processes that affect our mental acuity, especially sleep and other circadian rhythms.

 Light, Sleep, and Mental Acuity

 Sleep is essential for high-functioning mental acuity, and light is crucial for sleep.
-Essential sleep-regulating hormones like cortisol and melatonin are also directly tied to a person’s light intake.
+Essential sleep-regulating hormones like cortisol and melatonin are also directly tied to a person’s light exposure.
 Light orients the brain to the time of day and dictates our circadian rhythms and natural sleep cycle.
 The brain interprets light as a sign of when to be awake and when to be asleep.

 For example, if you take in a lot of bright blue light from screens in the evenings, your brain can get the impression it’s time to be wide awake.
 It won’t produce cortisol and melatonin at the right times for your sleep schedule.
 This can lead to chronic sleeping problems that ultimately decrease your mental acuity.

-Red Light Therapy and Mental Acuity
+Light Therapy and Mental Acuity

 A sharp mind requires a balanced body.
 For the best memory, attention, and judgement, you need a balanced cellular environment across your body.
 When a person is making and using energy efficiently, getting good sleep, and living a healthy lifestyle, their brain can thrive and perform near its peak.
 Light therapy is one way to ensure you get the healthy light you need for cellular balance, healthy sleep, and the best possible mental acuity.